Kerry warns U.S. Congress scrapping Iran deal would mean path to nuclear weapon

 Challenged even by some of his fellow Democrats, Kerry said: “If you kill the deal, you are not making America safer.”

-Joined by Treasury Secretary Jack Lew and Energy Secretary Ernest Moniz, Kerry was part of the President Barack Obama’s effort to coax sceptical lawmakers into supporting the nuclear pact.
+Joined by Treasury Secretary Jack Lew and Energy Secretary Ernest Moniz, Kerry was part of the President Barack Obama’s effort to coax skeptical lawmakers into supporting the nuclear pact.

 Congress has until Sept.
 17 to endorse or reject it.
 Rejection would prevent Obama from waiving most U.S.-imposed sanctions on Iran, a key component of the deal.